JyeSmith/inav-opentx-sounds/README.md

 This sound pack is for some of the modes found in INAV (https://github.com/iNavFlight) and can be used with OpenTX (https://github.com/opentx).

 Below is an index of each wav.
+Feel free to open an issue/pull if you would like to request a new sound.

 ```
 inav00 - armed